Laffargue-ElsysDesign/Software_RH/README.md

 # Software_RH
-Software components of the robot
+This repository contains the software components of the Holonome robot Project 2022 for Elsys-Design Toulouse